Accessibility Checklist for Gravity Forms

 • Rich text Editor: Do not enable the Rich text editor.

-• Autocomplete: Enable autocomplete for name, address, and email fields.
-The default fields for these fields have the autocomplete values already filled out.
+• Autocomplete: Enable autocomplete for the input, fields.
+The default fields for name, address, and fields have the autocomplete values already filled out.

 Adding a form to a page